apache/mxnet/docs/tutorials/python/mnist.md

 mnist = mx.test_utils.get_mnist()
 ```

-Next, we create data iterators for MXNet.
-Data iterator is the mechanism by which we feed input data into our training algorithm.
-MXNet data iterators are designed with speed and efficiency in mind.
-In our case, we'll configure the data iterator to feed examples in small batches.
-For MNIST dataset, each example consists of a 28x28 grayscale image and the corresponding label.
+After running the above code, the entire MNIST dataset should be fully loaded into memory.
+Note that for large datasets it is not feasible to pre-load the entire dataset first like we did here.
+What is needed is a mechanism by which we can quickly and efficiency stream data directly from the source.
+MXNet Data iterators come to the rescue here by providing exactly that.
+Data iterator is the mechanism by which we feed input data into an MXNet training algorithm and they very simple to initialize to use and are optimized for speed.
+During training, we typically process training samples in small batches and over the entire training lifetime will end up processing each training example multiple times.
+In this tutorial, we'll configure the data iterator to feed examples in batches of 100.
+Keep in mind that each example is a 28x28 grayscale image and the corresponding label.

-Images are commonly represented by a 4-D matrix with shape `(batch_size, num_channels, width, height)`.
+Image batches are commonly represented by a 4-D matrix with shape `(batch_size, num_channels, width, height)`.
 For MNIST dataset, since the images are grayscale, there is only one color channel.
 Also, the images are 28x28 pixels, so each image has width and height equal to 28.
 Therefore, the shape of input is `(batch_size, 1, 28, 28)`.
 Another important consideration is the order of input samples.
 When feeding training examples it is critical that we don't feed samples with the same label in succession.
 Doing so can slow down training.
 Data iterators take care of this by randomly shuffling the inputs.
 Note that we only need to shuffle training data.
 The order does not matter for test data.

+The following code initializes the data iterators for MNIST dataset.
+Note that we initialize two iterators: one for training data and one for test data.

 ```python
 batch_size = 100